 The Group classifies financial instruments into financial instruments measured at amortised cost and financial instruments measured at fair value.
-As at the 31 December 2016 and 31 December 2015 the Group had no financial instruments measured at fair value.

-Excluding the items shown below the management of the Group believes that at the 31 December 2016 the carrying amounts of the Group's financial assets and liabilities are a reasonable approximation of their fair values.
+Excluding the items shown below the management of the Group believes that at the 31 December 2017 and 31 December 2016 the carrying amounts of the Group's financial assets and liabilities are a reasonable approximation of their fair values.

+Mln RUB 31 December 2017 31 December 2016

-Mln RUB Carrying Fair value Carrying Fair value amount Level 3 amount Level 3 2016 2016 2015 2015 Loans and borrowings measured at amortised cost 9 324 9 386 9 032 8 767
+Carrying amount Fair value Level 3 Carrying amount Fair value Level 3

+Loans and borrowings measured at

+amortised cost 9 718 9 906 9 324 9 386